 There are five distinctively Calvinist soteriological doctrines in these sections.
 The first is the doctrine of unconditional election, in which God alone, from eternity past, chose which particular persons would be saved, along with the corollary, which particular persons would not be saved.
 This choice is unconditional in that nothing other than God, not the person themselves or any other thing apart from God, determines the salvation of these elect individuals.
 The unconditional nature of this election is confirmed by the other doctrines taught in these sections of the statement of faith.

 The second doctrine is pre-faith regeneration.
 The non-Calvinist has no problem with “We believe that, in order to be saved, sinners must be regenerated, or born again; that regeneration is a change of heart, wrought by the Holy Spirit,…”, but we would need more clarity to understand what exactly is meant by “who quickens the dead in trespasses and sins” because Calvinists believe that “dead” means that no one is able to respond to the gospel message and call by repenting of their sin and putting their faith and trust in Christ.
 This “deadness” of the sinner relates to the third Calvinist doctrine of total inability.
 Repentance and faith are not something the sinner is responsible to do in and of themselves in response to the gospel.
 Repentance and faith are the work of the Holy Spirit in the lives of the elect.
-“Repentance and Faith are…wrought in our souls by the regenerating Spirit of God…” Therefore, regeneration needs to occur first before a sinner, who is totally unable to do so, can repent and believe.
-God regenerates only those predestined by him to salvation, and this regeneration evidences itself in repentance and faith.
+“Repentance and Faith are…wrought in our souls by the regenerating Spirit of God…” It seems that Gilbert is saying that regeneration needs to occur first before a sinner can repent and believe because he is totally unable to do so.
+Therefore, God regenerates only those predestined by him to salvation, and this regeneration evidences itself in repentance and faith.
 Therefore, only the elect will be “quickened” by the Holy Spirit” and respond accordingly.
-These elect individuals do not believe in order to be regenerated and be born-again, but rather they are regenerated or born-again in order to repent and believe.
+These elect individuals do not believe in order to be regenerated and be born-again, but rather they are regenerated or born-again first in order to repent and believe.
 Repentance and faith are the “proper evidence” of “a work of God’s free and special grace,” that is, his work in the one’s he alone has predestined to salvation.

 Therefore, the fourth doctrine is irresistible grace.
 This doctrine logically follows from the salvific determinism entailed by unconditional election.
 Those predestined or elected to salvation will most definitely be saved.
 There is no resistance to God’s work in their lives.
 The Holy Spirit works irresistibly upon the elect so that they cannot but be saved.
 They cannot resist the Spirit’s saving work in them.
 The phrase “savingly enlightening their minds…” in addition to “it is a work of God’s free and special grace alone” is the doctrine of “irresistible grace.”
 “Free” here means that God is not determined by anything outside of himself as to why he does what he does.
 “Special grace” here refers to God’s deciding who will be saved.